DetachHead/basedpyright/docs/installation.md

-To install the **necessary sever command**, for the LSP server itself, use the [pypi package installation method](#command-line--language-server) (as mentioned previously in this section, see the [IDE-specific instructions above](#ides)).
+To install the **necessary sever command**, for the LSP server itself, use the [pypi package installation method](#command-line--language-server) (as mentioned previously in this section).
 Or if already using [Mason.nvim](https://github.com/williamboman/mason.nvim), follow their instructions for installing their packages.
 The latter approach allows you to have the version of BasedPyright maintained and upgraded by Mason project.